 - Textural accents—woven, ceramic, or metal—inject depth while preserving calm.

-Implement as deliberate, non-obtrusive cues: scale to furniture, group thoughtfully, and remove redundancies to maintain a clean, purposeful feel.
+Implement as deliberate, non-obtrusive cues.
+Scale to furniture, group thoughtfully, and remove redundancies to maintain a clean, purposeful feel.

 Assembling a Practical Mood Board Workflow